ClaudiaBehnke86/TournamentCalculator/tourcalc/README.rst

 The package consist of two files:

-tourcalc.py and theapp.py.
+calculator.py and theapp.py.

-To create the module type:
+To create the module type
 .. code-block::

     pip install tourcalc